vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/sidebar.md

 ### Auto Sidebar for Single Pages

-To automatically generate a sidebar that contains only the header links for the current page, you can use `Front matter` on that page:
+To automatically generate a sidebar that contains only the header links for the current page, you can use frontmatter on that page:

 ```yaml
 ---